adrianbarbos/mobilpay/README.md

 ### Laravel

 Mobilpay comes with a service provider for Laravel.
 You'll need to add it to your `composer.json` as mentioned in the above steps, then register the service provider with your application.

+*From Laravel 5.5, the service provider and facades will automatically get registered.*

 Open `config/app.php` and find the `providers` key.
 Add `MobilpayServiceProvider` to the array.